1. Prerequisites for Fostering & becoming a Centacare Foster Carer

 2. Services overview

 Centacare provides assessment and training for foster carers who wish to be part of the Centacare Foster Care Program.
 There is no cost involved to carers.
 We work in an open and transparent manner and support potential carers through the assessment process to ensure that fostering is the right decision for you and your family members.

 3. Our Process

-Centacare uses a competency-based assessment model called ‘Step by Step’ to assess potential foster carers, this assessment model is endorsed by the Department of Child Protection (DCP).
+Centacare uses a competency-based assessment model called ‘Step by Step’ to assess potential foster carers, this assessment model is endorsed by the Department for Child Protection (DCP).
 Five competencies are addressed: